zbassassin2025/Global-Game-Jam-18/README.md

 # Global-Game-Jam-18
-Pathogen Defense
+Phage Phighter
-You are the red blood cell and you are defending the red blood cells from the pathogens
+You are the white blood cell and you are defending the red blood cells from the phages. globalgamejam.org/2018/games/phage-phighter